• Menu

 Proofing is a skill that you can learn and get better at with practice.
 And its a skill we teach throughout our training courses.
 Starting with Foundation Skills

-Teaching a dog to walk to heel is hard
+Teaching a dog to walk to heel takes time

 Some of the people who start, won’t succeed with teaching their dog to walk to heel.
-It’s hard and not everyone wants the cure badly enough to follow through.
+It takes time, and not everyone wants the cure badly enough to follow through to the end.

 Why some people fail